 forget some devices in the computer.
 Find more details in this article:

 "Baloon tooltips" or balloons are program notifications about events such as: device

 connecting, device stopping, disconnecting or assigning the device another

 drive letter, and so on.

-- Settings of auto check for updates
+- Automatically check for updates

-- Enable\disable notifications about new versions of the program
+Enable or disable notifications about new versions of the program

 notify you that an update is available.

 If you have a firewall software, it may automatically configure itself

 to work properly with the "safelyremove.com" update check.